SVG house

-At home we use several apps: Wunderlist for shopping, Dropbox for file sharing, shared calendars, custom library manager I wrote over a decade ago and we often use our own websites for notes or cooking recipes.
+At home we use several apps: Wunderlist for shopping, Dropbox for file sharing, shared calendars, custom bookcase manager I wrote over a decade ago and we often use our own websites for notes or cooking recipes.

 There are tons of cool stuff you can do with recipes, with proper data pool, of course.
 It can suggest meals to cook, considering recent meals.
 You can look for a meal according to ingredients you have.
 You can cap those meals by calories or require certain dietetic restrictions.

 You can create a weekly dishes and calculate efficient grocery shopping for required ingredients.
+The main limitation is managing the data, which I'm currently working on, but sadly without much success.

 There are also many other things the family could share, like contacts, business hours, schedules, copies of receipts and invoices, stock of toiletries or cleaning products or even food expiry dates for long-term products.